jamescprice/commodore-cpm-apl/README.md

 # commodore-cpm-apl
 ************************************
 7/8/2023
-I HAVE MADE A NEW, PATCHED VERSION IN C64APLZ.d64 where uppercase Q is the assignment operator For the C64 this is a MUST HAVE change.
+I HAVE MADE A NEW, PATCHED VERSION OF APL.COM IN C64APLZ.d64 where uppercase Q is the assignment operator For the C64 this is a MUST HAVE change.
 Unless you want to synthesize assignments using the atomic vector, string concatenation, and execution of the string as code.
 So please use the new C64APLZ.d64 patched version disk which also has APL.COM and LIFE.ACO  which you bring in from disk by typing  )copy life
 ************************************